TehnoTheDragon/Tirc/examples/README.md

 # Examples
-All examples are demonstation only, final product/result could be different!
+All examples are demonstation only, final result could be different!